glederrey/ratebeer_crawler/README.md

 - `Crawler`: used to crawl the different HTML pages of this website
 - `Parser`: used to parse the HTML files after they have been crawled

-After running the code, you will get a folder called `data` with several subfolders:
+After running the code, you will get a folder called `data` with several sub-folders:
-- `misc` contains just a few miscalleneous files
+- `misc` contains just a few miscellaneous files
 - `places` contains the information about the places.
 Each place is represented by a folder with its name.
  Inside these folders, you will find the HTML pages with all the breweries from the given place.
 - `breweries` contains all the HTML files of all the breweries.
 Inside these HTML files, the links